 We maintain various insurance policies to safeguard against risks and unexpected events.
-We have purchased product liability insurance for our products, including water purifiers, gas stoves, range hoods and refrigerators, sold in the domestic market as well as those exported to the overseas market.
+We have purchased product liability insurance for Viomi branded products, sold in the domestic market as well as those exported to the overseas market.
 We maintain public liability insurance for any personal injury or property loss of any third party occurred in the operating facilities of the Company in China, including those of Foshan Viomi and its subsidiaries in China.
 We have also procured insurance policies to insure against the risk of potential inabilities to collect our accounts receivables.